As of January 2021, there are 1.8 million active websites on the Internet, with 1.8 billion in total existence!

-Digital psychologists look at the way Internet users browse search engines, how much content they consume, how they interact with information and when they purchase products/services so that businesses like yours are better able to position themselves in the digital ecosystem.
+Digital psychologists look at the way Internet users browse search engines.
+They consider how much content website visitors consume, how they interact with information and when they purchase products/services.
+This helps businesses like yours to better position themselves in the digital ecosystem.

-It is essential for marketers to understand the psychological factors that influence consumers’ decisions, also known as consumer psychology.
-This has been widely studied in-store with traditional marketing methods, but the online world is still a few steps behind.
+To achieve this, it’s essential for marketers to understand the psychological factors that influence consumers’ decisions.
+This has been widely studied in-store to discover how marketing methods help brands engage with their buyers.
+But, the online world is still a few steps behind.

-Whilst we could argue that it is easier to influence a customer’s decisions in-person, there are tactics we can use online to be just as influential, if not more!
+Whilst we could argue that face-to-face interactions are more influential, there are tactics we can use online to be just as persuasive, if not more!
 In some ways, influencing online decisions leads to a better customer experience.

 A good marketer understands the consumer's emotions and uses these to form a bond between the consumer and your product/service.
 To understand the buyer's emotions, you need to find out the psychology behind their behaviour.
-Understanding how your target market and customers think will make it much easier to come up with a marketing strategy that will bring the desired results.
+This will make it much easier to come up with a marketing strategy that will bring the desired results.